uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 Of course we want to avoid such a nuisance since this will result in the much dreaded _negative user experience_.

-> If you ever clicked a button on a website and everything just freezes for three seconds, this often means that some developer wrote a synchronous function that handles a long-running task.
+> If you ever clicked a button on a website and everything just freezes for three seconds, this is probably the result of synchronous function being used to handle a long-running task.

 We need a mechanism to start a (potentially) long-running task and still be able to do other things (like respond to user events) instead of blocking until the task is finished.
 Once the task is completed, our program needs to be notified with result.